maciejg-git/litewind-alpine-documentation/documentation/select.md

 ### Custom items

-To access any additional fields on the item use the `origin` property.
+To access any additional fields of the item use the `origin` property.

 {% render "example.liquid" example: "examples/select-items.liquid", tabs: examples.selectItems %}